nvmcr/DataScience_HandBook/Statistics/README.md

 $$ x' = ({2*(x - min)\\over (max - min)}) - 1 $$

 ## Chi-Square ($X^2$) Distribution
-It is a continuous probability distribution that arises in the context of hypothesis testing and confidence interval estimation for the variance of a normally distributed population.
+Chi-square (pronounced 'kai-square') is a continuous probability distribution that arises in the context of hypothesis testing and confidence interval estimation for the variance of a normally distributed population.
 The shape of the distribution is determined by the parameter df, which represents the degrees of freedom.

 Imagine taking a random sample of a standard normal distribution (Z).
 If you squared all the values in the sample, you would have the chi-square distribution with df = 1. $Χ_2^1 = (Z)^2$